edenpro2/DroneManagementSystem/README.md

 * Transform
 * Live GPS (1hr=1sec) of drone carrying out task (meaning location is calculated based on bearing, distance and speed) (very hard to do...)
 * UI/UX Design meant to be easy to the eye and comfortable to use
-* +100 hours of work put into this project by myself
 * Bonus file structure (DalXml, DalApi...)
-* Using LINQ and Query Language (from) wherever possible
+* Using LINQ and Query wherever possible
 * Delegate/Predicates
 * Anonymous functions/Lambas
 * Map showing the user where each object is (pinpoint location with OpenStreetMaps)
 * More not specified as I did as many bonuses as possible
+* +300 hours of work put into this project by myself

+* [NEW] Added a battery chart and cycle bar
+* [NEW] Added a step progress bar to show where the parcel is currently (also used for drone stage)